Resin artists trust us as their number 1 resin resource. Now you can too.

 Epoxy resin is a versatile and popular material for crafting, woodworking, and various DIY projects.

-Achieving the perfect resin cure starts with mastering the art of mixing the resin and hardener in not only precise, proper proportions, but in a way that keeps bubbles away and mixed well enough that you don't get soft spots in your cured piece.
+Achieving the perfect resin cure starts with mastering the art of mixing the resin and hardener in not only precise, proper proportions, but in a way that keeps bubbles out of the resin, and mixed well enough that you don't get soft spots in your cured piece.

 In this guide, we're going to walk you through the steps, techniques, and tips to so that your resin projects are a success, and yes, it is not just as straightforward as "mixing the resin and hardener".